Best Scuba Diving in the World in 2025 - Bluewater Dive Travel

 Scuba diving in Galapagos is an unforgettable experience that belongs on every scuba diver's bucket list.
 Both above and below the waves, nature enthusiasts will spot rare endemic species such as the marine iguana, Galapagos giant tortoise, blue-footed booby, and a wide variety of large pelagics that pass through the area in huge numbers.
 The region that inspired Darwin's The Origin of Species belongs to a National Park and Marine Reserve, designated a UNESCO World Heritage Site.

 The Galapagos Islands provide a once-in-a-lifetime opportunity to experience and photograph species found nowhere else.
 With its proximity to the US, it is relatively easy to reach for Americans and is included on our list of best dive destinations nearby the US!
-Get ready to don layers of thick wetsuits and a hefty weight belt and see for yourself the magic of the Galapagos Islands.
+Read our travel tips, get ready to don layers of thick wetsuits and a hefty weight belt, and see for yourself the magic of the Galapagos Islands.

-Discover what we experience during our May 2023 Dive with Bluewater trip to the Galapagos.
+Discover what we experienced during our May 2023 Dive with Bluewater trip to the Galapagos.

-One of four species of turtle that visit the Galapagos Schooling fish in the Galapagos A school of mobula rays in Galapagos Schooling hammerhead sharks in Galapagos Whale shark in Galapagos
+Best scuba diving in the world - a turtle in the Galapagos Schooling fish in the Galapagos - Best scuba diving in the world Best scuba diving in the world - A school of mobula rays in Galapagos Schooling hammerhead sharks in Galapagos - best scuba diving in the world Best scuba diving in the world - Whale shark in Galapagos

 Skill Level: Advanced.
 Diving the Galapagos is for advanced divers and those with a tolerance for cold water (a 5 or 7mm wetsuit is essential).
 There are often currents, down-currents, thermoclines, and choppy surface conditions, and negative descents are commonplace.